opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 To maintain continuous access to dashboards and visualizations during blue/green deployment, users can implement a workaround by setting up and connecting a self-managed Dashboards instance with a managed service domain.
 By using self-managed Dashboards instances, users can ensure continuous access to their dashboards and visualizations throughout the blue/green deployment process, minimizing downtime and mitigating any potential impact to business operations.

-This solution currently supports three different methods of authentication
+This solution currently supports three different methods of authentication:
 * No authentication
 * HTTP basic authentication
 * SAML authentication